-The Class of 2007 is the first group of students that must pass the five Ohio Graduation Tests (OGT) to receive a high school diploma from a school district, community school, or chartered nonpublic school.
+The five tenth grade achievement tests, collectively known as the Ohio Graduation Tests (OGT), replaced the former ninth grade proficiency tests.
+Both sets of tests cover reading, writing, math, and science.
+The fifth OGT in social studies replaced the proficiency test in citizenship.
+The Class of 2007 is the first group of students that must pass the OGT to receive a high school diploma from a school district, community school, or chartered nonpublic school.
 Students in prior classes (i.e., students who entered ninth grade prior to July 1, 2003) generally must pass the five ninth grade proficiency tests to graduate.
-But, under prior law, those students could pass the ninth grade proficiency tests to qualify for a diploma only as long as they fulfilled all curriculum requirements for graduation before September 15, 2006.
-Students who did not complete their curriculum requirements by that date had to pass all five OGT to get a diploma, even if they previously passed one or more of the proficiency tests.
+Those students have until September 15, 2008, to pass all required proficiency tests.
+If a student has not passed a ninth grade proficiency test by that date, the student must pass the OGT in the same subject to qualify for a diploma.

-The act eliminates the date restriction for completion of the required curriculum for students who entered ninth grade prior to July 1, 2003.
-Therefore, those students may meet the testing requirements for a diploma by passing any combination of proficiency tests and OGT in the five subjects (reading, writing, math, science, and social studies or citizenship), regardless of when they complete the required curriculum.
+Under current law, students who otherwise must pass the ninth grade proficiency tests may substitute passage of the OGT in any subject for passage of the ninth grade proficiency test in that subject to qualify for a diploma, as long as they fulfilled all curriculum requirements for graduation before September 15, 2006.
+Students who did not complete their curriculum requirements by that date must pass all five OGT to get a diploma, even if they previously passed one or more of the proficiency tests.
+The bill eliminates the date restriction for completion of the required curriculum for these students.
+Therefore, under the bill, students who must pass the ninth grade proficiency tests may meet the testing requirements for a diploma by passing any combination of proficiency tests and OGT in the five subjects, regardless of when they complete the required curriculum.
 For example, a student in the Class of 2005 who dropped out of school after tenth grade could return in 2007 to finish the required coursework and not lose credit for any ninth grade proficiency tests the student passed before dropping out.
-However, the act retains the scheduled September 15, 2008, cut-off of the ninth grade tests.
-If a student who entered ninth grade prior to July 1, 2003, has not passed a ninth grade proficiency test by September 15, 2008, the student must pass the OGT in the same subject instead.
+However, as under current law, if a student has not passed a ninth grade proficiency test by September 15, 2008, the student must pass the OGT in the same subject instead.